dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 # Content
 ## Bionic.ai
-[Bionic](https://www.bionic.ai/) is a platform designed to analyze the architecture of applications and their dependencies in real-time.
+[Bionic](https://www.bionic.ai/) is a platform designed to analyze the **architecture** of applications and their dependencies in real-time.
-Initially, it creates a baseline of the architecture during the initial scan.
+Initially, it creates a **baseline** of the architecture during the initial scan.
-Subsequently, whenever a change occurs, the next scan is triggered to detect any drift or erosion.
+Subsequently, whenever a **change occurs**, the **next scan** is triggered to detect any drift or erosion.
-The platform supports regular scans by seamlessly integrating Bionic.ai into the CI/CD pipeline.
+The platform supports regular scans by seamlessly integrating **Bionic.ai** into the **CI/CD** pipeline.
 Upon detecting a change, Bionic.ai suggests the context and thoroughly analyzes the potential impact of the changes.
-As a result, it generates comprehensive software architecture diagrams, encompassing deployment, logical, and flow views.
+As a result, it generates comprehensive software **architecture** diagrams, encompassing deployment, logical, and flow views.

 ### Main features
 - Facilitates checking if architecture rules and standards are applied